Louis de Goesbriand: Bishop of Burlington

+In 1892, de Goesbriand purchased land at Fort Sainte Anne on Isle La Motte in order to preserve its history.
+A small chapel was built.
+In August 1894, de Goesbriand consecrated the Diocese of Burlington to Saint Peter.
+He spent his entire family fortune constructing churches and orphanages and assisting the poor, dying with only four dollars left to his name.

 Between 1891 and 1897, de Goesbriand translated several works of Reverend Pierre Chaignon from French to English, including Meditations for the Use of the Secular Clergy and The Sacrifice of the Mass Worthily Celebrated.

 Death and legacy

-Louis De Goesbriand died on November 3, 1899, at St. Joseph's Orphan Home in Burlington at age 83, then the oldest bishop in the United States.
-He is buried at Resurrection Park in South Burlington, Vermont.
+Louis de Goesbriand died on November 3, 1899, at St. Joseph's Orphan Home in Burlington at age 83, then the oldest bishop in the United States.
+He is buried at Resurrection Park Cemetery in South Burlington, Vermont.

 The diocese had least 50 priests and 30 new parishes when de Goesbriand died.
 In the 1920s, De Goesbriand Memorial Hospital in Burlington was created in his name.
-In 2019, the diocese opened a cause for canonization for de Goesbriand.
-As of yet, there are no miracles attributed to him, a requirement for sainthood.